LOWER CROSSED SYNDROME: WHAT IS IT, WHY IS IT A PROBLEM, AND HOW SHOULD YOU BE ADDRESSING IT?

 WHAT IS THE CLINICAL PRESENTATION OF LOWER CROSSED SYNDROME?

-- POOCHED BELLY: While in this day and age it’s not uncommon to see a pooched belly because of BELLY FAT, I am not talking about belly fat here.
+While in this day and age it’s not uncommon to see a pooched belly because of BELLY FAT, I am not talking about belly fat here.
 Not that OBESITY can’t make this and other issues more difficult to see.
+Once you know what to look for when looking for lower crossed syndrome, spotting the “pooched belly” feature is easy.

-- AN ANTERIORLY TILTED PELVIS: With overly tight hip flexors pulling down, and the overly tight low back pulling largely in an upward direction, the pelvis will typically tilt as seen by the curved arrow in the pelvis of the pic above left.
-Sometimes this will cause hyperextended knees as well, as seen by the second pic from the right.
+With overly tight hip flexors pulling down, and the overly tight low back pulling largely in an upward direction, the pelvis will typically tilt as seen by the curved arrow in the pelvis of the pic above left.
+Sometimes this will cause hyperextended knees as well.

-- LOW BACK PAIN: Just be aware that this problem is so common in our society that Lower Crossed Syndrome is not the only cause here, but one of many potentials.
+Just be aware that this problem (LBP) is so common in our society that Lower Crossed Syndrome is not the only cause here, but one of many potentials.
+However, due to the amount of sitting we do and that fact that sitting has been shown to inhibit certain trunk muscles, while firing others in an almost spasmodic fashion, we can see where this is headed.

 HOW CAN YOU GO ABOUT SOLVING LOWER CROSSED SYNDROME ON YOUR OWN?